11 Reasons Your Hair Is So Oily & 10 Ways To Fix Greasy Hair

 Illustration: StyleCraze Design Team

 Tackling greasy hair can be tough sometimes.
 There are many reasons why your hair gets oily, such as hormone imbalances, genetics, environmental factors, eating junk food, and overactive sebaceous glands.
-But, we have shown you how to fix oily hair.
-As mentioned above, some hair care practices can help!
-Washing your hair regularly with a clarifying shampoo and a light conditioner, eating a healthy diet, and changing your styling techniques may solve your greasy hair issue.
+But, some hair care practices can help fix greasy hair!
+Washing your hair regularly with a clarifying shampoo and a light conditioner, eating a healthy diet, and changing your hair styling techniques may solve your greasy hair issue.
 However, if the problem still remains, you may need to consult a doctor as it could be a sign of an underlying medical problem that might require medication.

 Frequently Asked Questions